CoinTracker Review 2026

 Yes.
 CoinTracker uses read-only API connections and OAuth authentication, meaning it cannot move or withdraw your funds.
 The platform is SOC 2 certified, GDPR compliant, and uses bank-level encryption.
 Coinbase trusts them enough to make them their official tax partner.

 Yes, but with limitations.
 CoinTracker supports major DeFi protocols and NFT transactions on popular chains like Ethereum and Solana.
-However, in my testing it missed some transactions from newer or more obscure protocols.
-For heavy DeFi users, Koinly or TokenTax might handle edge cases better.
+However, coverage of newer or more obscure protocols can be incomplete.
+For heavy DeFi users, Koinly or TokenTax may handle edge cases better.

 For US users, CoinTracker generates IRS Form 8949, Schedule D, and complete transaction reports.
 It also exports directly to TurboTax, TaxAct, and H&R Block.
 International users get capital gains reports formatted for their specific countries including UK, Canada, Australia, and several European nations.